nolte/terraform-provider-harbor/docs/resources/harbor_label.md

 * `description` - (Optional)  The description of the label account will be displayed in harbor.

-* `color` - (Optional) The color the label.
+* `color` - (Optional) The colour the label.

 * `scope` - (Optional) The scope the label, `p` for project and `g` for global.

-* `project_id` - (Optional) The ID of project that the label belongs to, must be set if sope project.
+* `project_id` - (Optional) The ID of project that the label belongs to, must be set if scope project.

 ## Attributes Reference

-In addition to all argument, the folloing attributes are exported:
+In addition to all argument, the following attributes are exported:

 * `id` - The id of the registry with harbor.